JasonHiebel/mtu.thesis/README.md

 ## Implementation ##

 The mtu.thesis class is a direct extension to the report class; any features available for the report class are available to this thesis class.
-Additionally, this class provides a modified title page, as well as new commands and environments for an (optional) preface, approvals page, and dedication page as perscribed by the guidelines document for dissertations, theses, and reports at Michigan Tech.
+Additionally, this class provides a modified title page, as well as new commands and environments for an (optional) preface, approvals page, and dedication page as prescribed by the guidelines document for dissertations, theses, and reports at Michigan Tech.
 Formatting details have been applied to all the document parts prescribed in the guidelines to ensure a uniform look-and-feel.

 ### Document Information ###